Higher-Order Definitions

 def output = transitive_closure[edges]

-Compare this version of transitive-closure
+Compare this version of transitive_closure

 with the one shown in section @outline